,

 • Wash hands with soap after handling raw foods of animal origin and before touching anything else.

 • Prevent cross-contamination in the kitchen by using separate cutting boards for foods of animal origin and other foods.
-Carefully clean all cutting boards, countertops and utensils with soap and hot water after preparing raw food of animal origin.
+Carefully clean all cutting boards, marble countertops and utensils with soap and hot water after preparing raw food of animal origin.

 • Avoid consuming unpasteurized milk and untreated surface water.